Some Factors of Individual Variation in L2 Learning

 lack of either causes problems

-—short-term motivation towards the day-to-day activities in the classroom
+— short-term motivation towards the day-to-day activities in the

 and general motivations for classroom learning are also important